 It always does.

-And Ross, you had a bugapalooza.
+And Russ, you had a bugapalooza.

 The weather has just been glorious.